 Time Series Data

-FRED time series data contain hundreds of thousands of data sets measuring specific phenomena over time.
-At writing, FRED held 665,000 time series measurements.
+FRED is a database of 20,035 U.S. economic time series, including growth, employment, inflation, labor, manufacturing and other US economic statistics from the research department of the Federal Reserve Bank of St. Louis.
+As of early 2023, its time series data contain 819,000 data sets measuring specific phenomena over time.
 Through this database, you can look up information as broad the U.S. GDP going back to 1947 or as granular as the current price of gold on the London Bullion Market.

 The time series data of FRED tracks virtually every significant economic indicator, from employment statistics to interest rates and bond prices.
 It is arguably the single most important source of quantitative data about the U.S. economy.